SummaryRead the full fact sheet

 - If you are having suicidal thoughts or thinking of hurting yourself in some other way, call Lifeline on 13 11 14.

-- In mental health crisis situations involving others, call for an ambulance or the police by phoning triple zero (000).
+- In mental health crisis situations, call for an ambulance or the police by phoning triple zero (000).

-The symptoms of mental illness may come on quickly Almost all mental health problems can be treated or at least lessened in their severity.
-Getting help early can prevent what could become a lifelong mental illness.
+The symptoms of mental illness may come on quickly.
+Almost all mental health problems can be treated or at least lessened in their severity.
+Getting help early can lead to improved diagnosis and treatment.